Viewing and Downloading Logs

 To view an action log

-2. On the Action log page, you can filter the log based on the following criteria:
+1. Go Logs > Action log and filter the log based on the following criteria:

 Field Description